Why Your AI Strategy Is Backwards

 How This Plays Out in Practice

-The cognitive traps hit everyone, but they manifest differently depending on your position.
-Here’s what the backwards approach looks like—and what the fix looks like—in two common situations.
+Here’s what the backwards approach looks like—and what the fix looks like—in three common situations.

 The Customer Service Director